D-Runkel/CS-320-Project1/README.md

 >How do I approach designing software?

 Decide what the software is for, and pick a stable design pattern to suit the needs of the user.
-As soon as a pattern is selected the small details can be tackled.
+As soon as a pattern is selected and scaffolded, the small details can be tackled iteratively over time.